top of page

 Final Presentation

-You'll present the key outcome of LLEAD for you and the main deliverables of your project to the full cohort and all managers.
+You'll present the key outcome of LLEAD in a 3-Minute Thesis for you and the main deliverables of your project to the full cohort and all managers.

 Sky with clouds